hiraku00/py_flickr/README.md

 ```

 # Execution method
-- Create a directory for saving search keywords in the same hierarchy as download.py
+- Before execution, create a save directory for "search keyword" in a folder in the same hierarchy as "download.py"
-- Execution is "python download.py search keyword (= save directory)"
+- Execution is "python download.py [search keyword](=save directory)"

 # in Japanese